-Breast Cancer Now works in Scotland from an office in Edinburgh and with research in Glasgow, Edinburgh and Dundee.
+Breast Cancer Now works in Scotland from an office in Edinburgh and has research projects in Glasgow, Edinburgh and Dundee.
 We are the leading breast cancer charity in Scotland.

 Our work in Scotland

-Over 4,600 women are diagnosed with breast cancer in Scotland each year.
+Over 4,600 women and 28 men are diagnosed with breast cancer in Scotland each year.
 It is the most commonly diagnosed cancer in women and around 1,000 people in Scotland die from the disease every year.

 Breast Cancer Now has a Scottish office, based in Edinburgh and we are Scotland’s leading charity dedicated to stopping women dying from breast cancer.
 Our aim is that by 2050, no one will die from breast cancer.